mautic/user-documentation/docs/configuration/cron_jobs.rst

 You can also limit the number of Contacts to process per script execution using ``--max-events`` to further limit resources used.

+Since Mautic 5.1, Campaigns are triggered from newest to oldest.
+This allows you to process newer Campaigns with higher priority.

 .. vale off

 **To send frequency rules rescheduled marketing Campaign messages:** Messages marked as *Marketing Messages* - such as Emails as part of a marketing Campaign - get held in a message queue IF frequency rules are setup as either system wide or per Contact.
 To process this queue and reschedule sending these messages, add this cron job: